 For people who want to move without the hassle of buying, or bringing along their unwanted furniture, a furniture subscription gives you the flexibility to rent what you need, for as long as you need it.

 The best part is showing up to University and finding your off-campus apartment furnished and ready for your personal touches!
-When the school year ends, and it’s time to return home, all you need to is schedule a pickup time.
+When the school year ends, and it’s time to return home, all you need to do is schedule a pickup time.
 Roomservice by CORT’s team will arrive and remove all the furniture — no heavy lifting required from you!

 If a job opportunity is driving you to a new city, temporarily renting furniture can be an excellent option!
 Whether your work assignment is temporary or permanent, you may find yourself needing the convenience of getting your new space living-ready so you can start working as soon as possible.